MDRRC/Rc5ToXPressnet/readme.md

  * [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) for graphic control of the display.

 ## Programming without building the code by yourself on Windows
 Although the Arduino enviroment is relative easy to use, adding libraries and building / selecting the correct board might be difficult when someone starts with Arduino.
-So this part describes how to flash the Arduino Mega 2560 (Pro Ebedded) without building the code yourself.
+So this part describes how to flash the Arduino Mega 2560 (Pro Embed) without building the code yourself.

  * First download and install the Arduino IDE.
  * Download the ZIP file from this project and unzip it.